Sign In / Sign Out

-To transfer from one college to another within the university or to be eligible for readmission, a student must have an ASU GPA of 2.00 or higher.
+To be eligible for readmission, a student must have an ASU GPA of 2.00 or higher.
 The GPA determining good standing is computed on courses taken only at ASU.

 For purposes of retention or transfer, an individual college may set higher GPA standards; otherwise, the university standards prevail.
 See the college sections of this catalog or contact the college deans’ offices for statements regarding college retention standards.

-Undergraduate students who earn 12 or more graded semester hours (“A+,” “A,” “A-,” “B+,” “B,” “B-,” “C+,” “C,” “D” or “E”) during a semester in residence at ASU with a GPA of 3.50 or higher are eligible for the Dean’s List.
+Undergraduate students who earn 12 or more graded credit hours (“A+”, “A”, “A-”, “B+”, “B”, “B-”, “C+”, “C”, “D” or “E”) during a semester in residence at ASU with a GPA of 3.50 or higher are eligible for the Dean’s List.
 A notation regarding Dean’s List achievement appears on the unofficial transcript.

 The university is required to publish and enforce standards of satisfactory academic progress for certain students (e.g., student athletes, students receiving financial aid and students receiving veterans benefits).

 Certification of satisfactory progress for student athletes is verified by the academic advisor and the dean’s designee for certifying satisfactory progress.
-Certification of satisfactory progress for students receiving financial aid or veterans benefits is verified by Student Financial Assistance or the Veterans Services offices, respectively.
+Certification of satisfactory progress for students receiving financial aid or veterans benefits is verified by the Financial Aid and Scholarship Services office or the Office for Veteran and Military Academic Engagement, respectively.
 Students should contact their advisors or the appropriate office for additional information on satisfactory progress requirements.